Lilian Baylis Technology School

-Lilian Baylis Technology School (LBTS) is a secondary school for students from ages 11–19, in Kennington, London, England.
+The Lilian Baylis Technology School (LBTS) is a comprehensive school and sixth form for students from ages 11–18, in Kennington, London, England.

 History

 The school is named after Lilian Baylis (1874–1937), a theatrical producer and manager who lived nearby in Stockwell.
 The school was formed from an amalgamation of Beaufoy School with Vauxhall Manor School for Girls in 1983.

 It was originally based in purpose-built 1960s school buildings at Lollard Street, Kennington before moving to the current premises on Kennington Lane in 2005.
-The 6th form LBTS6 opened its doors in September 2012.
+The sixth form, LBTS6, opened its doors in September 2012.